erinaldi/starter-hugo-academic/content/publication/chang-2018/index.md

 publishDate: '2021-11-05T00:37:05.722318Z'
 publication_types:
 - '2'
-abstract: 'The $backslashtextitaxial coupling of the nucleon$, $g_A$, is the strength of its coupling to the $backslashtextitweak$ axial current of the Standard Model of particle physics, in much the same way as the electric charge is the strength of the coupling to the electromagnetic current.
+abstract: 'The $\textitaxial coupling of the nucleon$, $g_A$, is the strength of its coupling to the $\textitweak$ axial current of the Standard Model of particle physics, in much the same way as the electric charge is the strength of the coupling to the electromagnetic current.
 This axial coupling dictates the rate at which neutrons decay to protons, the strength of the attractive long-range